 For more information

 On-campus (Wollongong only)

 Accommodation Services Division manages short and long term accommodation (subject to availability).

 Contact UOW Housing Services to assist.

 Short-term: There is a range of accommodation options available in close proximity of all our campuses.
 Wollongong main campus has many styles of accommodation available.

-Renting: There are all types of accommodation available for rent close to our campuses.
-The rental market is competitive so preparation and organisation is key.
+Renting: Various types of accommodation are available for rent close to our campuses.
+The rental market is competitive, so preparation and organisation is key.

 - are an Australian or New Zealand citizen

 - have applied for permanent residency (some conditions apply)